Black Rain (1989 American film): Filming

 Filming started on October 31, 1988, and ended in March 1989.
 Production was originally scheduled on October 15, but was delayed due to the 1988 Writers Guild of America strike.

 The high cost and red tape involved in filming in Japan prompted director Scott to declare that he would never film in that country again.
 In one instance, while filming in a steel mill, Scott was interrupted mid-take by an official who placed his hand over the camera.
 Due to strict firearms laws in the country, the production also had difficulty using prop firearms, and were prohibited from firing blank ammunition.
 Scott was eventually forced to leave the country and complete the final climactic scene in Napa Valley, California, after ruling out shooting in New York or Hong Kong.

 The early departure caused additional problems.
 Deals with Japanese actors had to be renegotiated and some of the actors were unable to get visas in time to complete their roles in the U.S. Some of the Japanese bit players, who had already been filmed, were replaced with lookalikes while others were cut out of the film.
 Various props and vehicles had to be duplicated or sent to Los Angeles.
-Two Japanese propane fueled cars were shipped over, but they did not meet U.S. safety standards, and they were destroyed once filming ended.
+Two Japanese propane fueled cars were shipped over, but they did not meet U.S. safety standards, and were destroyed once filming ended.

 The unfavorable working conditions also caused original cinematographer Howard Atherton to quit early in production, and he was replaced by Jan de Bont.
 Atherton is credited with "Additional Photography."